Kurds in Iraq

 Kurds are the second largest ethnic group of Iraq.
-They traditionally speak the Kurdish languages of Sorani, Kurmanji, Feyli and also Gorani.
+They traditionally speak the Kurdish languages of Sorani, Kurmanji, Feyli, and Gorani.

 Historically, Kurds in Iraq have experienced varying degrees of autonomy and marginalization.
 While the Treaty of Sèvres (1920) proposed Kurdish independence, this was never implemented, and Iraqi Kurds were incorporated into the modern state of Iraq.
-Following the withdrawal of the Iraqi Army from the Kurdistan Region in 1991, the Kurdistan Regional Government (KRG) was established, granting the region a degree of self-governance.
+Following the withdrawal of the Iraqi Army from the Kurdistan Region in 1991, the Kurdistan Regional Government (KRG) was established, and ultimately recognized by the Iraqi government in 2005, granting the region a degree of self-governance.
 Iraqi Kurdistan remains a significant political and cultural entity within Iraq.

 History

 The Kurdish people are an ethnic group whose origins are in the Middle East.
 They are one of the largest ethnic groups in the world that do not have a state of their own.
 This geo-cultural region means "Land of the Kurds".
 Kurdistan Region is a semi-autonomous region in northern Iraq has a population of approximately 6 million people.
-Kurdish populations occupy the territory in and around the Zagros mountains.
+Kurdish populations occupy the territory in and around the Zagros Mountains.
 These arid unwelcoming mountains have been a geographic buffer to cultural and political dominance from neighboring empires.
 Persians, Arabs, and Ottomans were kept away, and a space was carved out to develop Kurdish culture, language, and identity.
 Arabs applied the name "Kurds" to the people of the mountains after they had conquered and Islamicized the region.